-- Each jurisdiction has its own land registry and revenue office, and so the costs of an ELNO connecting to these agencies may vary. - The number of transactions ELNOs can recover costs from will also vary by jurisdiction (based on different property market conditions in each state).
+The number of transactions ELNOs can recover costs from will also vary by jurisdiction (based on different property market conditions in each state).
 As discussed above, our assessment of prices that reflect efficient costs was highly sensitive to transaction volume assumptions.

-While ELNOs currently publish national prices, they should not be required to so.
-We consider that the framework that we have applied to modelling efficient costs and prices is consistent with the current national framework and could be adopted by the national eConveyancing regulator.
+While ELNOs currently publish national prices, they should be able to vary prices in each jurisdiction.
+We consider that the framework that we have applied to modelling efficient costs and prices could be adopted by the national eConveyancing regulator.